Get us in your inbox

 Advertising

 The term high tea originates from the working-class British tradition of enjoying a good, strong cup while sitting in high-backed chairs, enjoying a heavy meal of meat pies, pickled fish, baked beans, cracker, and other edibles.
-What we call high tea in Montreal (and generally on this side of the Atlantic) actually incorporates many of the elements of afternoon tea or low tea, a highly ritualized upper-class affair enjoyed from low sofas.
+What we call high tea in Montreal (and generally on this side of the Atlantic) actually incorporates many of the elements of afternoon tea or low tea, a highly ritualized swanky affair.
 Whatever you call it, the luxurious afternoon service as we know it takes place in some of the best hotels in Montreal with snacks that rival the best bakeries, serving freshly brewed teas and dainty sandwiches alongside sweet treats, and it’s a lovely way to treat yourself when you’re feeling fancy.

 1. Maison Boulud (Ritz Carlton)

 Opened in 1912, the venerable hotel Ritz Carlton is home to a longstanding afternoon tea service that sets a high-water mark for luxury in town.
-Restaurant Maison Boulud runs the service daily at 12:30pm and 3:30pm in the ultra-posh Palm court, and while services start as low at $36, you can easily splurge to the point of making it an extra special occasion.
+Restaurant Maison Boulud runs the service daily at 12:30pm and 3:30pm in the ultra-posh Palm court, and you can easily splurge to the point of making it an extra special occasion.
 A range of black, white, green and herbal teas are on offer alongside elegant homemade canapes, pastries and scones.
 And for truly special occasions, a thé royal includes the regular full tea service with a flute of champagne to cap it all off.

 2. Rosélys

-Located in the Queen Elizabeth Hotel Fairmont, this bright, high-ceilinged art deco spot blends French and English dining tendencies, so it should come as no surprise that they serve a swish afternoon tea service.
+Located in Fairmont The Queen Elizabeth Hotel, this bright, high-ceilinged art deco spot blends French and English dining tendencies, so it should come as no surprise that they serve a swish afternoon tea service.
 The service is offered Thursday through Sunday from 2pm to 4:30pm, and rather than staid classics, Rosélys offers updates like cauliflower financiers with cheese and pepper jam, lobster roe and basil mimosa eggs, or matcha and salmon macarons in addition to classics like scones and Devonshire cream.
-Like its Ritz Carlton counterpart, it also serves an elegant “royal tea” option with a flute of champagne.
+It also serves an elegant “royal tea” option with a flute of champagne.

 Advertising